ibm-cloud-docs/log-analysis/compliance/adoption.md

 ### Backup the resource configurations of your LogDNA instance
 {: #adoption_archive_ui}

-In the LogDNA web UI, you can define custom views, dashboards, parsing templates, screens, and exclusion rules that you can use to view and analyze data.
+In the logging UI, you can define custom views, dashboards, parsing templates, screens, and exclusion rules that you can use to view and analyze data.

 To reuse resource definitions that you define in your LogDNA instance, you can export these resources from an {{site.data.keyword.la_full_notm}} instance as a JSON file.
 Then, you can import the definitions into other LogDNA instances.
 For example, you can reuse your LogDNA resources across different environments for your stage, pre-production, and production logging instances.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-reuse_resource_definitions).